zalora/sproxy/README.markdown

 ### Troubleshooting

-If you already have a cookie for `.zalora.com` sproxy gets confused and you will repeatedly be redirect to Google's sign-in page.
+If you already have a cookie for `.zalora.com` sproxy gets confused and you will repeatedly be redirected to Google's sign-in page.
 Delete that cookie to resolve this.